kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -s
 Use shortened, single-line messages to report BREX errors instead of multiline indented messages.

+-T
+Print a summary of the check after it completes, including statistics on the number of documents that passed/failed the check.

 -v
 Verbose mode.
 The success or failure of each test is printed explicitly.